What’s the Difference Between Silver Bars and Silver Ingots?

 Finally, a silver bar needs to come with a serial number, assay stamp, fineness figure and year of manufacture all displayed on its surface.

 For most investors, silver bars which are properly manufactured and correctly standardised will be the best, or indeed only investment option.
+Our 1 kilo silver bars are a good investment option.
 Plain silver ingots are not commonly encountered on the open market and tend to be used by manufacturers for practical production purposes, rather than as a means of storing wealth and netting a healthy return.

 Our site provides easy access to silver and gold trading, so whether you are buying or selling we can help.
-To get guidance on making investments and more information about our services, call 020 7060 9992 or get in touch via our site.
+To get guidance on making silver coins and bars investments and more information about Physical Gold Limited services, call 020 7060 9992 or get in touch via our site.

 Image Credit: Pixabay